slowernews/wisdom-tldr/README.md

 ###On mastery

 After learning the rules, break them.
 Only then you can achieve mastery.<br>
-The path to mastery is a never ending story: skills are perishable.
+But the path to mastery is a never ending story: skills are perishable.

 > *'A real Dj has to know how to clear the floor.
-To know the worse it can happen and how to come back'*
+To know the worse it can happen and how to come back' -- James Altucher*

 > *'An expert is someone who knows some of the worst mistakes that can be made in his subject, and how to avoid them.' -- Werner Heisenberg*